boringsoft42/fab/JOBS_MOBILE_SPEC.md

-# CEMSE Jobs & My Applications - Mobile Technical Specification
+# CEMSE Jobs, My Applications & News - Mobile Technical Specification

 ## Executive Summary
-This document provides a comprehensive technical specification for implementing the CEMSE jobs and my-applications features in React Native, based on the analysis of the existing Next.js web application.
+This document provides a comprehensive technical specification for implementing the CEMSE jobs, my-applications, and news features in React Native, based on the analysis of the existing Next.js web application.
+Focus is specifically on the YOUTH role features.

 ## Table of Contents
 1. [Feature Overview](#feature-overview)